Meet the Local Governing Body

 I have enjoyed been a governor since June 2017, when, having two daughters at the school, I was initially a parent governor, and now an appointed governor.

 I am now Vice Chair of the Local Governing Body, chair the Curriculum and Standards Committee, and sit on the Resources Committee.

-I work in education, currently as a SENCo in a local school, and have subject specialisms which include English.
-I bring my knowledge of these areas to my link subject areas: Inclusion and English, meeting with staff to review policy, planning, and observing practice.
+I work in education, currently as a SENCo in a local school, with have subject specialisms that include English, Drama, and Art.
+I bring my knowledge of these areas to my link subject areas: Inclusion, English, and Art; meeting with staff to review policy, planning, and observing practice.
 I have also been involved as a governor with the school's development of its wellbeing focus.

 I am regularly at the school as a mum on school runs and at assemblies and performances, as a PTA member supporting events, and as a governor doing targeted visits.

 I enjoy being part of the school community and working with the excellent leadership team and staff to continue to develop how the school provide engaging educational and enrichment opportunities to enable pupils to develop their creativity and tenacity.